Drone Operator Services

 Fully Licensed

-LBA (Luftfahrt-Bundesamt / Federal Aviation Office) certified operators with all required permits and insurance for commercial aerial filming in Germany.
+LBA (Luftfahrt-Bundesamt / Federal Aviation Office) certified operators with all needed permits and insurance for commercial aerial filming in Germany.

 02.